 Human Growth & Development

-Parents as first educators: SPS recognizes and supports parents and other trusted caregivers as the primary educator for sexual education topics.
+SPS recognizes and supports parents and other trusted caregivers as the primary educator for sexual education topics.
 The teen years and changes of puberty can bring lots of questions and concerns for both parents and their kids.
 Strong communication between parents and children helps families share their values and enables young people to make healthier, safer and wiser decisions.
 Open communication is key to helping students through this period of time.

-New senate bill 5395: SPS has been updating HGD curriculum for several years.
+Senate Bill 5395: SPS has been updating HGD curriculum for several years.
 Decisions for how this looks have been made locally.
 This process has involved a Citizens Advisory Committee comprised of representatives from the medical field, faith leaders, parents and students.
 Materials have been updated for middle school and high school, and the Citizens Advisory Committee is currently working on 4th-6th grade materials.
 The new SB5395 will not alter the plan that is currently in place for SPS.
 Below is an outline of what is taught at each grade level: